OJB-Quantum/Qiskit-Metal-to-Litho/README.md

 # Qiskit-Metal-to-Litho
-On the use of Qiskit Metal coded in Python to generate design files for building quantum devices on a chip, performed by direct-write lithography.
+On the use of Qiskit Metal coded in Python to generate design files for building quantum devices on a chip, performed via direct-write lithography.
+Depending on the resolution of features, LASER, scanning thermal probe, and electron-beam techniques are applicable options.
 _________________________________________________________________________________________________________________________________________________

 Required software: